-API Provider Endpoints are auto-generated in the CIC Cockpit when Web Service (WS) Provider objects are created in CIC Studio and deployed to the Integration Server.
-Multiple WS Provider objects referencing the same host and vault alias value are combined into a single API Endpoint, which can be viewed from the Jobs page.
+Once a WSP has been created in CIC Studio and deployed to the Integration Server, API Provider Endpoints can be created in the CIC Cockpit.
+APIs are made available to the API Provider Endpoint in the CIC Cockpit.
+Multiple WSPs that reference the same host and vault alias value are combined into a single API Endpoint; this can be viewed from the Jobs page in CIC Cockpit.
 See API Provider Endpoint for more information.

-How to create a Web Service Provider (REST)
+How to Create a Web Service Provider (WSP)

 - Select Source folder, Package, and Name.

 Note: Since the name you select here will also be the name of the service to be provided, it is good practice to include descriptive naming (while following recommended Naming Conventions).

 How to Configure the Web Service Provider (WSP)